emf-creaf/meteospain/cran-comments.md

-This version of `meteospain` keeps up with changes in meteo data APIs.
+This version of `meteospain` fixes a bug in the coordinates processing from RIA API.

 ## Test environments

-* local R installation (Arch Linux), R 4.3.1
+* local R installation (Arch Linux), R 4.3.2
 * windows-latest (on github actions), R release
 * macOS-latest (on github actions), R release
 * ubuntu-latest (on github actions), R release